sveltia/sveltia-cms/README.md

 - Offering a modern, intuitive UI, with some inspiration from the Netlify/Decap CMS v3 prototype[^1].
 - Immersive dark mode[^2].
+- The screenshots above are worth a thousand words!

 ### Better performance